goombalab/goombalab.github.io/_posts/2025-07-06-improving-length-generalization.md

 Models that fail to length generalize have very high $\text{EffRem}_T(t)$ for small $t$, meaning that the models are disproportionately impacted by early elements of the sequence.

 > #### Intuition
-> We hypothesize that when a model is always trained with a zero initial state, it uses the first few tokens it sees to rapidly differentiate the state, which in turn causes overfitting to these tokens.
+> We hypothesize that when a model is always trained with a zero initial state, it uses the **first few tokens it sees** to rapidly differentiate the state, which in turn causes **overfitting to these tokens**.
 {: .block-tip}

 This effect is fixed with State Passing, showing that this intervention helps the models process the context in the intended way.